isabella232/sc_AlternateAppIcons/1/1 - Script.markdown

 That will take care of the home screen icons for iPhone.
 What about iPad?

 **Catie**
 We'll get to that in a minute.
-First, let's clean this up a bit.
-We don't need the Newsstand Icon dictionary for this app, so delete that part.
+First, I'm going to clean this up a bit.
+We don't need the Newsstand Icon dictionary for this app, so I'll delete that part.
 And because we have everything necessary in the main assets catalog, we don't need to bother with the the Primary Icon data either.

 > delete that stuff